microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/caliburn-cs.md

 # Update NavigationView to WinUI in MVVMBasic apps

-If you have an UWP project created with WTS with project type **NavigationPane** and framework **CaliburnMicro**  please follow these steps to update from NavigationView to Windows UI NavigationView:
+If you have an UWP project created with WinTS with project type **NavigationPane** and framework **CaliburnMicro** please follow these steps to update from NavigationView to Windows UI NavigationView:

 ## 1. Update target version in project properties

 Windows UI library requires 17763 as target version in the project.

 ![](../../resources/project-types/fu-min-oct19-target.png)